Birds of a feather flock together

 Designed by Lippincott, in 2008

-If you know who designed the above logos, please let me know so I can add credit.
+If you know who designed any of the un-labelled designs, please let me know so I can add credit.

 This is quite a collection.
 I’ve probably never heard of about 80% of this little lot!
 It seems that most are quite dated in style and very dry.
 I think avoiding wings altogether would be necessary!
 Out of them all though I appreciated ‘Garuda Indonesia’ the most – at least its not in a circle!